Adaptation Strategies and Actions

 Beech-birch-maple forest.
 Photo credit: Anthony W. D'Amato

 On warmer, drier sites, such as south facing slopes, promote drought tolerant species such as red oak.
 On cooler, moister sites, such as northern slopes, continue encouraging traditional northern hardwood species such as sugar maple and yellow birch.
+In some cases, high levels of deer browse or abundant invasive plants may limit your ability to recruit diverse tree seedlings in these forests.
+Refer to the resources below on strategies for increasing tree regeneration of future-adapted trees and minimizing these impacts.

-Habitats and Species Groups:
+Habitats and Communities (Ecogroups)

 Repeated at time of harvesting